 If you have any questions about this requirement, please contact the RPP coordinator (Jason Reiss, firstname.lastname@example.org | (508) 286-3636) or visit the following web page for a more thorough explanation on how the RPP works:

 The RPP coordinator let you know when these orientation sessions will be held early in the semester so that you may inform your students.

 If you teach a psychology course that is not PSY 101 or PSY 202, the RPP coordinator will contact you near the beginning of the semester to ask if you want your students included in the RPP system.
 At that time, you will work with the RPP coordinator to set up the type of involvement you desire (e.g., extra credit, etc.).
-Note: Your students are not required to attend an orientation session.
-However, the RPP coordinator will provide you with the session schedule upon request.
+Note: Your students are not required to attend an orientation session unless you would like them to.
+The RPP coordinator can provide you with the session schedule upon request.

 In either case, please e-mail the RPP coordinator (see link to the left of this page) if you are not contacted you by the first week of classes.

 Will using the RPP system require much of my time?